-In an earlier paper [Halpern and O'Neill 2002], we formalized secrecy in terms of knowledge.
-Our focus was on capturing what it means for one agent to have total secrecy with respect to another, in the sense that no information flows from the first agent to the second.
-Roughly speaking, a high-level user has total secrecy if the low-level user never knows anything about the high-level user that he didn't initially know.
-Knowledge provides a natural way to express information-hiding properties-information is hidden from a if a does not know about it.
+In an earlier paper [9], we formalized secrecy and noninterference in terms of knowledge.
+Roughly speaking, secrecy is preserved if the low-level user never knows anything about the high-level user that he didn't initially know.
+Knowledge provides a natural way to express informationhiding properties-information is hidden from a if a does not know about it.
 Not surprisingly, our formalization of anonymity is similar in spirit to our formalization of secrecy.
 Our definition of secrecy says that a classified agent maintains secrecy with respect to an unclassified agent if the unclassified agent doesn't learn any new fact that depends only on the state of the classified agent.
-That is, if the agent didn't know a classified fact φ to start with, then the agent doesn't know it at any point in the system.
+That is, if the agent didn't know a classified fact $\varphi$ to start with, then the agent doesn't know it at any point in the system.
 Our definitions of anonymity say that an agent performing an action maintains anonymity with respect to an observer if the observer never learns certain facts having to do with whether or not the agent performed the action.